rsksmart/docs-style-guide/README.md

 4. **Check that the rules have been loaded**

-This step is optional, but you can use built-in commands to check the configuration has been located and see the current paths:
+This step is optional, but you can use built-in commands to check that the configuration has been found to access the current paths:

 ```shell
 vale ls-config